seanclifford/inat-dev-setup/README.md

 Scripts to help get up and running with [inaturalist](https://github.com/inaturalist/inaturalist) development.

-These have been written and tested against Ubuntu (xubuntu 18.04), and work as at mid 2021.
+These have been written and tested against Ubuntu (xubuntu 18.04 and lubuntu 20.04), and work as at mid 2021.

 ## Dependencies
 - Ubuntu (or similar distro) as the OS